Smoked Beef Tenderloin – Reverse Seared

-Option – You can tuck the tail back and tie it along the tenderloin, this method is common when roasting in the oven.
+Option – You can tuck the tail back onto the tenderloin and tie it (with butcher’s twine), this method is common when roasting in the oven.
 For this recipe, cut off the tail and use for a stir fry.

 Next, cut off the butt end.
 There will be a few areas of muscle that are loose or were removed when separating the loin, such as the chain.
 Bring the knife along the edge of the loin on the butt end and remove the flap meat and then bring a vertical slice to remove butt from the tenderloin for the same consistent size.
 Save this trim, or butt, for smaller steaks, or to cook for sliced steak sandwiches.

-Finally what is left is the center cut beef Tenderloin.
+Finally what is left is the center cut Beef Tenderloin.
 Remove the silver skin and larger pieces of fat.
 This is the step where you can slice into Filet Mignon from the center cut of beef if you wanted to make individual steaks.
 Leaving the center cut tenderloin whole (sometimes referred to as the Chateaubriand steak) for the smoker is much easier for smoking and grilling, otherwise known as the reverse searing method.

 What Internal Temperature Do I Cook Whole Beef Tenderloin To?